7Ding/7Ding/README.md

 Here are some ideas to get you started:

+I'm beginner.
+So I don't know many functions of github well.
+I hope to learn github and my skill will be better.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...